 This is the big challenge.
 There are many ways to say the same thing, and the dubbers must find the best one to make it as natural as possible.
 How does it work?
 They are alone in a room, facing a screen on which the movie is shown, and they record their part in a microphone.
 Think about the difficulty when they must take some intonations such as surprise, fear or overjoy on request.
 And what about the musicals, Disney & Co?
 Well, most dubbers must also have the musical ear!

 When should you watch a dubbed movie?

 If there is a risk in watching a dubbed movie, it is that the dubbing is of bad quality.
-If you can see too many discrepancies between the audio and the lips of the characters it will rapidly be very annoying and stinging your eyes!
-In a similar way, sometimes you can feel that the voice in the dubbed version just don’t fit at all with the character, their appearance, etc.
+If you can see too many discrepancies between the audio and the lips of the characters it can become very annoying and sting your eyes!
+In a similar way, sometimes you can feel that the voice in the dubbed version just doesn’t fit at all with the character, their appearance, etc.